k-purbo/k-purbo/README.md

 - 🌱 I’m currently enrolled in a Business Intelligence Management class, covering topics such as Competitive Business Analytics Approaches, Advancing Strategy, Execution and Organizational Effectiveness etc.

-- 💞️ I have completed all degree requirements and will be graduating with a Master's in Strategic Analytics in May 2025.
+- 💞️ I recently graduated with a Master's in Strategic Analytics (May 2025).

 - 📫 How to reach me (email: kpurbollari@gmail.com)